Dmytro005/SfXmlGenerator/readme.md

    npm start generate flows 20 test_set
    ```

-2. Observe `./dist` folder where would be located zip (`120-test-set-Flow.zip`) with your data set.
+2. Observe the `./dist` folder where would be located zip (`120-test-set-Flow.zip`) with your data set.

-3. Login to your SF org https://login.salesforce.com/
+3. Log in to your SF org https://login.salesforce.com/

 4. Open https://workbench.developerforce.com/ and login with your salesforce org.